 The following summaries are copied directly from the Study.
-The analysis of the substandard and blighted factors is summarized in tables 1, 2 and 3 of the study.
-These tables and the study conclusion have been included with below and provide a basis for approving the blighted and substandard designation.
+The analysis of the substandard and blighted factors is conducted in the study.
+Tables 1, 2 and 3 from the study as shown below provide a basis for approving the blighted and substandard designation.

-Table 1: Objective Criteria for Blight Determinatio
+Table 1: Objective Criteria for Blight Determination

 1. Unemployment No

 2. Age of Units Yes

 3. Per Capita Income Yes

 4. Population Yes

 5. Unimproved Land No

-Table 2: Age of Structures in Block Group 1, Tract 3, Hall County, NE
+Table 2: Age of Structures in Block Group

+1, Tract 3, Hall County, NE

 Total Structures 281

 Built Prior to 1970 194

 Percent Built Prior to 1970 69.0%

-Source: U.S. Census Bureau, 2000, 2010
+Source: U.S. Census Bureau,

 Table 3: Subjective Criteria for Blight Determination 1.
-Presence of a substantial number of deteriorated or deteriorating structures No 2.
+Presence of a substantial number of deteriorated or deteriorating No structures 2.
 The existence of defective or inadequate street layout No 3.
 Faulty lot layout in relation to size, adequacy, accessibility, or usefulness Yes 4.
 Insanitary or unsafe conditions Yes 5.
 Deterioration of site or other improvements Yes 6.
 Diversity of ownership No 7.
 Tax or special delinquency exceeding the fair value of the land No 8.
-Defective or unusual conditions of title Unknown 9.
-Improper subdivision or obsolete platting Unknown 10.
-The existence of conditions which endanger life or property by fire and other causes Yes 11.
-Any combination of such factors that substantially impairs or arrests the sound growth of Yes the community, retards the provision of housing accommodations, or constitutes economic or social liability and is detrimental to the public health, safety, morals, or welfare in its present conditions and use
+Defective or unusual conditions of title Unknown

+9. Improper subdivision or obsolete platting Unknown 10.
+The existence of conditions which endanger life or property by fire and Yes other causes 11.
+Any combination of such factors that substantially impairs or arrests the Yes sound growth of the community, retards the provision of housing accommodations, or constitutes economic or social liability and is detrimental to the public health, safety, morals, or welfare in its present conditions and use